anderson-cliff/Skills-needed-to-be-a-Data-Scientist-Machine-Learning-Specialist/README.md

 This code runs with Python version 3 and requires some libraries (numpy and pandas).

 ## Project Motivation
-This is an Udacity Nanodegree project.
-I chose to further analyze Stack Overflow's data from 2019.
+As an data science enthusiast, I wanted to know what was needed to be a Data Scientist.
+In this project, I used the dataset set provided by Stack Overflow's survey data from 2019.
 More specifically, I analyzed what makes a data scientist/machines learning specialist:
   1. Programming Language
   2. Platform
   3. Web Frame